vincenzooo/pyXsurf/README_developers.rst

 as it mixes different conventions I tried over the time, and it will remain like this until I find one tool that I can use to maintain the documentation.

-I am not very skilled in using sphinx features, but I am studying.
+I am not very skilled in using sphinx features, but I am learning.
 I started a new ``documentation`` branch for the development of documentation, which includes also tests on the different sphinx features.
 Basic api documentation is very rough, but seems to contain a good amount of documentation, so the obvious step is to obtain a minimally effective, decently clean API documentation, as a starting point for a refinement of the standard in documentation format, which is often not homogeneous.

 Formatting is indeed at the moment very poor, I have tried experimenting with templates (e.g. astropy), ipynb, rst and integration with github, things that I am really not sure how to handle.
 See more details in the homepage of the documentation branch.